Tokyo's 8 best kaiten-zushi spots — locals' picks with Google Maps, official sites, and Japanese reviews. Plates from ¥110, English menus, no waits.

 - Soy sauce goes on the fish, not the rice (dip fish-side down)

-- Green tea powder and hot water are self-serve at your seat -- free and unlimited
+- Green tea powder and hot water are self-serve at your seat — free and unlimited

 For a deeper dive, our complete sushi etiquette guide for tourists covers everything you need to know.

-Useful Japanese phrases:
+Useful Japanese phrases

-- Oaiso (お会計) -- "Check, please"
+- Oaiso (お会計) — "Check, please"

-- Osusume wa? (おすすめは?) -- "What do you recommend?"
+- Osusume wa? (おすすめは?) — "What do you recommend?"

-- Wasabi nashi (わさび抜き) -- "No wasabi, please"
+- Wasabi nashi (わさび抜き) — "No wasabi, please"

 FAQ

 How much does conveyor belt sushi cost in Tokyo?
-Budget chains like Sushiro and Kura Sushi start at 110-150 yen per plate (about $0.75-$1.00 USD).
-Most people spend between 1,000 and 3,000 yen ($7-$20 USD) for a satisfying meal.
-Higher-quality spots like Nemuro Hanamaru or Midori Sushi typically run 2,500-4,000 yen per person.
+Budget chains like Sushiro and Kura Sushi start at ¥110–150 per plate (about $0.75–1.00 USD).
+Most people spend ¥1,000–3,000 ($7–20) for a satisfying meal.
+Higher-quality spots like Nemuro Hanamaru or Midori Sushi run ¥2,500–4,000 per person.

 Is conveyor belt sushi in Tokyo good quality?
 Absolutely.
 Tokyo's kaiten-zushi is significantly better than what most visitors expect.
 Even the budget chains serve fresh fish that surpasses typical sushi restaurants in many other countries.
 For the highest quality, try Nemuro Hanamaru or Midori Sushi.

-What is the difference between kaiten-zushi and regular sushi restaurants?
+What's the difference between kaiten-zushi and regular sushi restaurants?
 Kaiten-zushi (conveyor belt sushi) is a casual, self-service format where pre-made sushi travels on a belt or is ordered via touchscreen.
 Regular sushi restaurants (sushi-ya) typically feature a chef preparing pieces to order at a counter.
 Kaiten-zushi is faster, cheaper, and more relaxed.

 Tokyo's conveyor belt sushi scene is one of the best ways to experience incredible Japanese seafood without the price tag or formality of a traditional sushi counter.
-Whether you are grabbing a solo lunch between sightseeing stops or sitting down for a fun family dinner, the restaurants on this list deliver fresh, delicious sushi at prices that are hard to believe.
+Whether you're grabbing a solo lunch between sightseeing stops or sitting down for a fun family dinner, the restaurants on this list deliver fresh, delicious sushi at prices that are hard to believe.